TahaOps/taurify/README.md

 # taurify
+***This project is not related in any manner with IBM, RedHat or Ansible and these companies does not support this project.***

-Helps you to taurify (just like Electronify) an URL into an application
+Helps you to taurify (just like Electronify) an URL into an application.

 Tested under :
 - Red Hat Enterprise Linux release 8.6 (Ootpa)